lizaodawn/IMMARKUS-wiki-clone/01-Overview.md

 ## Design Your Own Ontology

-IMMARKUS includes a form-based editor to create and manage your personal data model.
+IMMARKUS includes a form-based editor for creating and managing your personal data model. .
 The data model is designed around the concepts of **Entity Classes** and **Properties**.

 - Use __Entity Classes__ to annotate classes of concepts or things (e.g., a city wall, a bridge, a human figure, an animal, a plant).
 - Define __Properties__ for your Entity Classes, to record specific details about entity classes (e.g., name, dimension, location, identifier).